gdsbook/book/notebooks/11_regression.md

 of townhouses (same as with the binary variable, `pg_Townhouse`), they are all significant, suggesting our initial hypothesis on the role of the surrounding houses might indeed be at work here.
 As an illustration, being a condominium increases the price, on average, 11% ($\beta_{pg\_Condominium}=0.11$) with respect to the benchmark, which is set to apartments.
 More relevant to this section, any given house surrounded by condominiums *also* receives a price premium.
 In this case, the interpretation is slightly different because the variable is not a dummy but a proportion in the range [0, 1].
-A 10% increase the proportion of neighbors that are condominiums translates into a 6% increase in the property house price ($\beta_{w_pg\_Condominium = 0.6$).
+A 10% increase the proportion of neighbors that are condominiums translates into a 6% increase in the property house price ($\beta_{w_pg\_Condominium} = 0.6$).
 This interpretation comes from the following: increasing the prevalence of condos in the area surrounding a house by ten percent is associated with a change in the log of the nightly rental price of about .06, which translates to around a 6% increase in the nightly rental price of the house.
 Similar interpretations can be derived for all other spatially lagged variables.